Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### Structure and overview

-The guidelines and best practices have been structured based on 'jobs to be done': the idea is to look at the actual tasks that stakeholders need to conduct, and provide them with help to do those tasks.
+The guidelines and best practices have been structured based on the actual tasks that stakeholders need to conduct (also called 'jobs to be done').
 Jobs can embed, or refer to, other jobs.

-These jobs have been grouped in three categories: first some general guidelines for conducting healthy open source usage in development, that help to get started, and may need to be revisited or updated on a regular basis.
+The jobs have been grouped in three categories: first some general guidelines for conducting healthy open source usage in development, that help to get started, and may need to be revisited or updated on a regular basis.
 Secondly the various types of tasks that are needed to ensure continued health of libraries (note that even when application code is not actively maintained for a while, the health of open source libraries may diminish!).
 And thirdly a set of practical tasks in handling libraries as a developer.

 #### Be equipped for healthy open source usage